Craigseaeng/BCSA_HYDRO/README.md

-Master PC based EFDC code
+EFDC source code built for Linux using GNU Fortran compiler